.wpb_animate_when_almost_visible { opacity: 1; }

 }

-For complex query, Billing for Business API proposes an advanced search method.
+For complex queries, the Billing for Business API offers an advanced search method.
+Queries are defined using a JSON structure with logical and comparison operators.

 {